ajayseeker/Learning-the-inverse-of-a-neural-network/README.md

 and output X2, I2 to input X2 and output X1 and I1 to input X1 and ouput X.

 This is how we generate the images and learn P(X|C).

+This idea is coded on Google Colab using pytorch framework.
+Any ideas and collaborations to take this idea ahead are welcomed.